-Labelbox's upcoming Model Foundry allows teams to leverage GPT-4 to automate data labeling workflows - sign up for the waitlist.
+Labelbox's Model Foundry allows teams to leverage GPT-4 to automate data labeling workflows - learn more here.

 In the ever-evolving landscape of machine learning, data continues to fuel the advancement of models.
 While the importance of high-quality data remains, labeling data from a cold start has remained a challenge for most AI teams.
 Advanced ML teams often adopt partially automated workflows to mitigate costs and accelerate model development.
 The process of manually annotating datasets from scratch not only requires valuable team time, but can also introduce the potential for human error or bias.

 Pre-labeling, feeding unlabeled data through a model (whether off the shelf, a model built specifically for this purpose, or an early version of the model in training), has become a way for teams to start automating their labeling workflow to prevent starting from scratch.
 With the advent of foundation models, such as GPT-4, teams now have a way to automate and accelerate data labeling rather than starting from scratch.
 From text summarization to language translation, classification to question answering, GPT-4 offers a versatile toolkit to kickstart the labeling process.

 As a large multimodal model that has been trained and fine-tuned on a large corpus of text, GPT-4 has been shown to outperform crowd-sourced labeling on various tasks with high-accuracy.
 By combining the power of GPT-4 with human-in-the-loop review, you can accelerate your labeling operations.